In this issue

 Sally Brown takes over as editor of Therapy Today next month.
 Outgoing editor Catherine Jackson checks her credentials

-In focus: climate change (free article)
+In focus: climate change (open article)

 Catherine Jackson talks to counsellors and psychotherapists who are putting the Earth first